 The hot springs are a wonderful, natural resource which deliver over one million litres of mineral-rich water every day.
 Uniquely in the UK, the mineral water is hot.
 In the past, the source may have lain in the Mendip Hills, 30 miles to the south of Bath.
 Recent findings suggest that rainwater probably enters the ground through areas of carboniferous limestone to the north, west and south of Bath.

 You can enjoy Bath’s thermal water at the city’s modern spa, Thermae Bath Spa.
-Reopening on 12th April, a two-hour spa session with full use of the indoor Minerva Bath and the open-air rooftop pool (with spectacular views over the city) is a great way to unwind.
+A two-hour spa session with full use of the indoor Minerva Bath and the open-air rooftop pool (with spectacular views over the city) is a great way to unwind.

 Roman Remains